nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

 1. Stop the consumer in the Kafka terminal.

-## Partitioned Data Copying
-Same as above, but we cannot depend on the ordering of the records being preserved.
+#### Partitioned Topic Test
-1. Create a topic called "morpheus-copy-test-p" with three partitions
+1. From the Kafka terminal create a new topic named "morpheus-sink-copy-test-p" with three partitions, and start a consumer on that topic:
     ```bash
-    ./start-kafka-shell.sh $KAFKA_ADVERTISED_HOST_NAME
-    $KAFKA_HOME/bin/kafka-topics.sh --create --topic=morpheus-copy-test-p  --partitions 3 --bootstrap-server `broker-list.sh`
+    $KAFKA_HOME/bin/kafka-topics.sh --create --topic=morpheus-sink-copy-test-p --partitions 3 --bootstrap-server `broker-list.sh`

+    $KAFKA_HOME/bin/kafka-console-consumer.sh --topic=morpheus-sink-copy-test-p \
+        --bootstrap-server `broker-list.sh` > /workspace/.tmp/morpheus-sink-copy-test-p.jsonlines
     ```

-1. Open a new terminal and launch a pipeline to listen to Kafka, from the root of the Morpheus repo run:
+1. Open a new terminal and from the Morpheus root run:
     ```bash
-    morpheus --log_level=DEBUG run pipeline-nlp from-kafka --input_topic morpheus-copy-test-p --bootstrap_servers "${BROKER_LIST}" deserialize monitor --description read serialize to-file --filename=/tmp/morpheus-copy-test-p.csv --overwrite
+    morpheus --log_level=DEBUG run \
+        pipeline-nlp \
+        from-file --filename=${MORPHEUS_ROOT}/tests/tests_data/filter_probs.csv \
+        deserialize  \
+        serialize \
+        to-kafka --output_topic morpheus-sink-copy-test-p --bootstrap_servers "${BROKER_LIST}"
     ```
-1. Open a new terminal and launch a Kafka writer process:
+    The `tests/tests_data/filter_probs.csv` contains 20 lines of data and the pipeline should complete rather quickly (less than 5 seconds).

+1. The Kafka consumer we started in step #1 won't give us any sort of indication that it has concluded we will indirectly check the progress by counting the rows in the output file.
+Once the Morpheus pipeline completes check the number of lines in the output:
     ```bash
-    morpheus --log_level=DEBUG run pipeline-nlp from-file --filename=tests/tests_data/filter_probs.csv deserialize  serialize --exclude='^_ts_' to-kafka --output_topic morpheus-copy-test-p --bootstrap_servers "${BROKER_LIST}"
+    wc -l ${MORPHEUS_ROOT}/.tmp/morpheus-sink-copy-test-p.jsonlines
     ```
-    The `tests/tests_data/filter_probs.csv` contains 20 lines of data and the pipeline should complete rather quickly (less than 5 seconds).

-1. Return to the first terminal, and once the monitor stage has recorded: `read: 20 messages` shut down the pipeline with Cntrl-C.
-1. If successful our output file `/tmp/morpheus-copy-test-p.csv` should contain the same records as those in `tests/tests_data/filter_probs.csv` however they are most likely out of order.
-To verify the output we will strip the new ID column and compare the sorted outputs:
+1. Once all 20 lines have been written to the output file, verify the contents with:
     ```bash
-    scripts/validation/strip_first_csv_col.py /tmp/morpheus-copy-test-p.csv | sort | diff -q --ignore-all-space - <(sort tests/tests_data/filter_probs.csv)
+    diff -q --ignore-all-space <(sort ${MORPHEUS_ROOT}/.tmp/morpheus-sink-copy-test-p.jsonlines | jq --sort-keys) <(sort ${MORPHEUS_ROOT}/tests/tests_data/filter_probs.jsonlines | jq --sort-keys)
     ```
+    Note due to the multiple partitions the consumer most likely receieved records out of order, so we are comparing the sorted output of both files.

+1. Stop the consumer in the Kafka terminal.

 ## Validation Pipeline
 For this test we are going to split the ABP validation pipeline into three pipelines roughly this will look like: